msotoodeh/curve25519/README.md

 Define USE_ASM_LIB configuration when building to utilize ASM version of the library.

 For building the library using the assembly sources, two assemblers are currently
-supported: Microsoft Assembler (Windows) and Netwide Assembler NASM (Windows/Linux).
+supported: Microsoft Assembler (Windows) and GNU Assembler (Windows/Linux).
-NASM can be downloaded from: http://www.nasm.us/pub/nasm/releasebuilds/2.11.08/

 - For Windows platforms, open windows/EC25519.sln using Visual Studio 2010 and build Asm64Test project for x64 configuration.
-  You also have the option of using Mingw and nasm on windows platforms,
+  You also have the option of using Mingw and GNU assembler on windows.
 - For Linux platforms, Debian and Ubuntu have been tested so far.
-For X86 assembly support you need to install nasm first and then run: 'make asm' from project root.
-Output files will be created in asm64/build/test64.
+For X86_64 assembly run: 'make clean asm' from project root.

 A custom tool creates a random blinder on every new build.
 This blinder is static and will be part of the library.
 This blinder is only used for blinding the point